Léon Marchand might be French but he led a Texas-flavored moment at the swim worlds

 Both times blew away the old mark of 1:54.00 set 14 years ago by American Ryan Lochte.

-Marchand won four individual titles a year ago in the Paris Olympics, but is only swimming for two individual golds in Singapore.
+Marchand won four individual gold medals a year ago in the Paris Olympics but is only swimming for two individual golds in Singapore.

 “That’s still a whole new challenge,” Marchand added of the 400.
 “I know I’ve gained a lot of power, but I’m not sure yet it makes a big difference over the 400.
 We’ll see.”